 genocide against nature.
 The road to recovery starts with the acknowledgment of our interdependence with nature and understanding that what we do to the Earth we are doing to

 We do not have the time to wallow in despair, now is the time to rally and take charge of our future.
 We first need to confront our fears and acknowledge that there is hope even in the midst of a global plague.
 While the coronavirus highlights the economic and political weaknesses of our system, it also illustrates the speed and scale at which governments can respond.

-The anti-science disinformation campaign from U.S. president Donald Trump has been an environmental nightmare.
+The anti-science disinformation campaign from U.S. President Donald Trump has been an environmental nightmare.
 He and his administration have systematically eradicated a wide range of safeguards designed to protect Americans.
-His unique brand of fossil fuel powered politics is at war with nature.
-At a time when the country needs responsible leadership Trump continues to engage in the politics of hate and division.
-Trump’s failure to act on COVID-19 and his mishandling of the crisis illustrate how he makes bad situations painfully worse.
+His unique brand of fossil fuel-powered politics is at war with nature.
+At a time when the country needs responsible leadership, Trump continues to engage in the politics of hate and division.
+Trump’s failure to act on COVID-19 and his mishandling of the crisis illustrates how he makes bad situations painfully worse.